 Any option other than hiring a software engineer full-time and on-site might have a number of pitfalls and risks you should take into account.
 As with freelance developers, or remote cooperation, your candidate might turn out to be not as perfect as it seemed at first.
 There is always a chance that your remote worker will simply vanish in the middle of the project, leaving you high and dry.

 There are many international agencies that offer such cooperation model, including Daxx.
-If you decide to partner with our agency, we don’t simply find software developers for you, but also take care of all organizational issues, including his/her work space off-site, paperwork (contract, NDA, tax), salary package, and retention.
+If you decide to partner with our offshore software development agency, we don’t simply find software developers for you, but also take care of all organizational issues, including his/her work space off-site, paperwork (contract, NDA, tax), salary package, and retention.

 Tips from IT recruiters’ experience

 - It is always easier to hire a person who is already looking for a job.
 Our experience shows that the position is most likely to be filled when the candidate is actively looking for a job, for example, applies for the position him/herself or posts his/her CV on relevant job boards.